Plaisir d’amour (aka “Can’t Help Falling in Love”) – chords and guitar tabs

 You can refer to this simple guide to understanding music symbols if needed.

-Plaisir d'amour - melody and chords 1
+Plaisir d'amour guitar tabs melody and chords page 1

-Plaisir d'amour - melody and chords 2
+Plaisir d'amour guitar tabs and chords page 2

-Plaisir d'amour - melody and chords page 3
+Plaisir d'amour melody and chords pg 3

 You can learn a finger-style guitar arrangement of this song after the lyrics below.